Emotional Intelligence – the X factor for great leaders?

 Emotional Intelligence or EQ as its often known, is a buzz word in the lexicon of modern leadership theory.
 But what is it, how does it influence great leaders and is it something that can be learned and improved?

-The concept of emotional intelligence first gained real traction in a 1998 Harvard Business Review article “Inside the mind of a leader” by Daniel Goldman.
+The concept of emotional intelligence first gained real traction in a 1998 Harvard Business Review article “Inside the mind of a leader” by Daniel Goleman.
 It remains a seminal article on the subject.

-Goldman researched 200 large global companies and found that while the qualities traditionally associated with great leaders like intelligence, toughness, determination and vision are present in all great leaders, they are not enough.
-Of course they matter, but Goldman says only as “threshold capabilities .
+Goleman researched 200 large global companies and found that while the qualities traditionally associated with great leaders like intelligence, toughness, determination and vision are present in all great leaders, they are not enough.
+Of course they matter, but Goleman says only as “threshold capabilities .
 He contends that great leaders also need high degrees of emotional intelligence.
-In fact, Goldman’s research found that as an ingredient of excellent performance, EQ was twice as important as other more traditional factors like IQ and technical skills.
+In fact, Goleman’s research found that as an ingredient of excellent performance, EQ was twice as important as other more traditional factors like IQ and technical skills.

 Self-awareness is defined as the ability to recognise and understand ones moods, emotions and drives and crucially, their effect on others.
 Characteristics of self-aware leaders include; self-confidence, realistic self-assessment and ability not to take oneself too seriously.

 Self-regulation is seen as the ability to control and redirect disruptive and negative thoughts and channel them in a positive direction.
 Leaders with strong self-regulation are open to change, comfortable with uncertainty and pressure, trustworthy and operate with high levels of integrity.

 Great leaders are Motivated by a will to succeed that goes beyond money or status.
 Their motivation is characterised by drive, optimism, focus and a relentless commitment to a collective (vs an individual) purpose.